 GENTLE CLEANSES TO KICK START A POWERFUL CHANGE

 UPDATES, MORE, AND GET IN TOUCH

-I’ll be posting more here over the coming months and have even started to branch out into creating and trying out new recipes, many of which are vegan and vegetarian.
-Once I am more confident I’ll post these out too.
-Let me know what you think, and if this is useful.
+I continue to post more here regularly and have even started to branch out into creating and trying out new recipes, many of which are vegan and vegetarian.

 If you have a story you would like to share, please feel free to comment below, or to drop me an email at firstname.lastname@example.org

 And if you’d like to work with me, please get in touch.
-I take on clients all through the year, both for acting mentoring, business mentoring, and also to help businesses with branding and social media.
+I take on clients all through the year, both for acting mentoring, business mentoring, corporate presenting, and also to help businesses with branding, copy and social media.
 I love what I do and I would love to work with you.
 More here on all that jazz.